egn-egn/egn-egn.github.io/index.md

 ```
 ![](/docs/assets/images/01.png)

-As you can see that are two slack scritps, one in bash and the other in python, the reason for that is that the bash one will work like a launcher for the python script.
+As you can see, that are two slack scritps, one is in bash and the other in python, the reason for that is that the bash one will work like a launcher for the python script.

-Copy the both of them and name it to **custom-discord**
+Copy both of them and name it to **custom-discord**
+- all custom integrations scripts names need to start with **custom-**
 ```markdown
 cp slack custom-discord
 cp slack.py custom-discord.py